DavyYue/DavyYue.github.io/README.md

 # Personal Website

-This site highlights some of my work as a software engineer.
-It can be found [here](https://davyyue.com).
+This site highlights some of my work as a software engineer and can be found [here](https://davyyue.com).
 Please reach out through the site with any questions you might have.

 Copyright 2016-2018 Davy Yue